J-Sabino/Rgeneral/README.md

 # Rgeneral
 This is a repository of R code that works for me.
 Some of the code is taken from other sources.
+Every .R file has also a .html file with a knitr log from RStudio.

 1. Colors: